cdcountrydelight/CDPreferencesHelper/README.md

 ### Accessing DataStore Object Directly

 In addition to the methods provided by the `PreferenceHelper`, you can directly access the underlying `DataStore` object using the `getDataStore()` function.
 This provides full access to the `DataStore` object for advanced use cases, allowing you to interact with the preferences directly if needed.

+✅ **Note**:
+You **do not** need to add the `androidx.datastore:datastore-preferences` dependency manually to your project.
+It is already included and exposed by the library, so you can easily access the `DataStore` without any extra setup.